Stellar halos tracing the assembly of ultra-faint dwarf galaxies: Introduction

-Tucana~II is a UFD with stellar mass $M_\star^{\rm TucII} = 3^{+7}_{-2} \times 10^3 \unit{M_\odot}$, half-light radius $R_{1/2}^{\rm TucII} = 120\pm 30 \unit{pc}$ \citep{Bechtol:2015}, and it has one of the lowest average metallicity in the Local Group, i.e., $<[\rm{Fe}/\rm{H}]> = -2.7$ \citep{Ji:2016, Chiti:2018}.
-When observing the outskirts of Tucana~II, \citet{chiti:2021} identified five and two giant stars located at distances $>2\, R_{1/2}$ and $> 5\, R_{1/2}$, respectively. \cite{chiti:2021, chiti:2023} ruled out the tidal interaction scenario for Tucana II because of: i) the orthogonality of the stellar extension with respect to the predicted direction of the tidal debris; ii) the absence of a velocity gradient in the extended stellar component; iii) the position of the pericenter \citep[around $\sim 40\, \unit{kpc}$;][]{battaglia:2022, Pace:2022}, which is distant enough to corroborate a scenario of low impact from tidal interactions.
-The SN feedback scenario for the formation of the stellar halo in Tucana~II is disfavored for two reasons.
-First, \citet{chiti:2023} report that 75\% of the observed metal-poor stars ([Fe/H]< -2.9) are Carbon-enhanced (i.e., the so-called CEMP-no, [C/Fe]>0.7), which suggests enrichment by low-energy primordial "faint SNe" \citep[e.g.,][]{Salvadori:2015, Jeon:2017, Rossi:2023}.
+Tucana~II is a UFD with a stellar mass of $M_\star^{\rm TucII} = 3^{+7}_{-2} \times 10^3 \unit{M_\odot}$ and a half-light radius of $R_{1/2}^{\rm TucII} = 120\pm 30 \unit{pc}$ \citep{Bechtol:2015}, and it has one of the lowest average metallicities in the Local Group, $<[\rm{Fe}/\rm{H}]> = -2.7$ \citep{Ji:2016, Chiti:2018}.
+When observing the outskirts of Tucana~II, \citet{chiti:2021} identified five and two giant stars located at distances of $>2\, R_{1/2}$ and $> 5\, R_{1/2}$, respectively. \cite{chiti:2021, chiti:2023} rule out the tidal interaction scenario for Tucana II because of: i) the orthogonality of the stellar extension with respect to the predicted direction of the tidal debris; and ii) the absence of a velocity gradient in the extended stellar component. \commenta{The position of the pericenter \citep[around $\sim 40\, \unit{kpc}$;][]{battaglia:2022, Pace:2022} is distant enough to corroborate a scenario of low impact from tidal interactions, even though recent studies of cosmological zoom-in simulations suggest that satellites experience tidal disruption at comparable pericenters \citep[e.g.][]{Shipp:2023, Shipp:2024}.} The SN feedback scenario for the formation of the stellar halo in Tucana~II is disfavored because of the low SFR and for two additional reasons.
+First, \citet{chiti:2023} report that 75\% of the observed metal-poor stars ([Fe/H]< -2.9) are carbon-enhanced (i.e., the so-called CEMP-no, [C/Fe]>0.7), which suggests enrichment by low-energy primordial “faint SNe” \citep[e.g.,][]{Salvadori:2015, Jeon:2017, Rossi:2023}.
 Second, the chemical abundances of stars in Tucana~II at various [Fe/H] are consistent with the ones observed in other UFDs.
 Therefore, if SN feedback is the main formation channel of stellar halos, most UFDs should present an extended feature, which instead is not observed.
-Ruling out the other possibilities, the remaining formation scenario for Tucana~II stellar halo is the merging between two UFDs.
+Ruling out the other possibilities, the remaining formation scenario for Tucana~II stellar halo is the merging of two UFDs.